Best children’s books of 2020 reveal a growing diversity

 Nonfiction

-By Matthew Burgess.
-Illustrations by Josh Cochran
+By Matthew Burgess, illustrated by Josh Cochran

 (Enchanted Lion, ages 6 and older)